rgs258/django-markdown-view/README.rst

         ]

 #.
 (OPTIONAL) Add ``MARKDOWN_VIEW_BASE_DIR`` or ``BASE_DIR`` to settings
     The dictionary of the application's base.
-For example:
+See Settings_ below

+    For example, if settings are in config/settings/base.py, then:

     .. code-block:: python